The MD program has added more than 17,000 physicians to the global workforce.

 Peabody: Francis Peabody was an American turn of the 20th century physician famous for his dedication to compassionate patient care, as well as his work on typhoid and polio.

 Taylor: Keith B. Taylor was SGU’s second Vice Chancellor and one of the most cited gastroenterologists of his time.
-This College is reserved for students who enter SGU through the Keith B. Taylor Global Scholars Program.
+This College is reserved for students who enter SGU through the St. George’s University Of Grenada School Of Medicine/Northumbria University Four-Year MD Program.